cockpit-project/cockpit/doc/protocol.md

 The "flow-control" option controls whether a channel should attempt to throttle itself via flow control when sending or receiving large amounts of data.
 The current default (when this option is not provided) is to not do flow control.
 However, this default will likely change in the future.
+This only impacts data sent by the bridge to the browser.

+If "send-acks" is set to "bytes" then the bridge will send acknowledgement messages detailing the number of payload bytes that it has received and processed.
+This mechanism is provided for senders (ie: in the browser) who wish to throttle the data that they're sending to the bridge.

 **Host values**